mbrad26/covid19-tracker/README.md

 #### Main components:

-* Map component: - geospatial data visualisation;
+* Map component: - provides geospatial data visualisation;
 * CountriesTable component: - sortable countries list by the number of confirmed, deaths and recovered cases;
-* DataCards component: - graphical representation of time-series data for each particular country and also for the world;
+* DataCards component: - graphical representation of time-series data for each particular country and also for the world as a whole;
 * News component: - news about covid-19 virus from around the world;
 * NHS component: - displays up to date information about the covid-19 virus from NHS UK regarding symptoms, treatments, prevention etc.